WHAT IS HATE CRIME AND WHAT TO DO IF YOU ARE A VICTIM

 - Support you to stay in your home if you don’t want to move

-We might need to gather more evidence before we can do anything to help.
-We might only be able to talk to the offender.
-But whatever happens, we will keep in touch until you are happy that the matter has been resolved.
+We might need to gather more evidence before we can do anything to help, and we may only be able to talk to the offender; but we will keep in touch until you are happy that the matter has been resolved.

 With your permission, we will work with partners like the police and local authorities if the evidence is clear and substantial.